 The Orchard House offers 2 bedrooms, each with its own bathroom, and comfortably sleeps up to 4 adults.
 With a beautifully light and spacious kitchen, fully equipped with Maggie’s choice of Miele appliances, the house goes beyond the expected bed and breakfast option for foodies wanting to cook up a storm of local produce during their stay.

-Guests can feel free to cook outside in the purpose built barbecue area over looking the orchard, purchase wine from the original underground cellar and wander through the fruit trees to pick fresh ripe apricots, peaches, nectarines or apples when the season allows.
+Guests can feel free to cook outside in the purpose built barbecue area over looking the orchard and wander through the fruit trees to pick fresh ripe apricots, peaches, nectarines or apples when the season allows.
 The very best ‘takeaway’ is also in keeping with any foodies ideals, available from Maggie’s Farm Shop picnic fare menu; imagine local coffee and tea, Maggie’s pates, terrines, cakes and ice creams only a stroll away through the pear trees.
 That’s old fashioned country hospitality!

 Breakfast provisions are locally sourced to start your day with a taste of the Barossa.
 You will find complimentary free range eggs, black pig belly bacon, sourdough bread, muesli, Maggie’s own preserves, locally roasted coffee beans, hand blended loose leaf tea, jersey milk and unsalted butter, and of course fresh fruit from the orchard.